-Flutter VS Xamarin: What To Choose For Cross-Platform Development In 2021
+Flutter VS Xamarin: What To Choose For Cross-Platform Development

-If you’ve decided to develop a mobile app in 2021, you’ve likely heard about cross-platform frameworks that allow developers to write code once for both iOS and Android apps.
+If you’ve decided to develop a mobile app, you’ve likely heard about cross-platform frameworks that allow developers to write code once for both iOS and Android apps.
 There are plenty of technologies to choose from, and Flutter and Xamarin are among the most popular of them.
 In the article we’ll show differences between the two technologies, so you can understand which one is more suitable for your app.

 Flutter was created by Google in 2017.
 The framework runs on Dart language developed by Google as well.
 Flutter is known for how it handles heavy graphics and animations, providing nearly native performance for the apps.
 Among popular apps built with Flutter are several Google apps, Alibaba, My BMW and many others.
 Read more about Flutter in our dedicated article.